KTM Komuter: Rolling stock

 The original Komuter rolling stock consists of three versions of three-car EMUs added over the course of three years, beginning in 1994.
 The EMUs were the first in KTM's history.
 All Komuter EMUs operate in multiple-unit formation, running from overhead single-phase 25 kV AC 50 Hz catenary supply, with two driving cars and 1 trailer car in between.
 The EMUs were state-of-the-art, with remote-controlled pneumatic doors, Automatic Train Protection (ATP), train data recorder, wheel-slip control, GTO/IGBT traction electronics and regenerative braking.
 Up to the point of their introduction, no other KTM motive power used these modern train control systems.

 Designated by KTM as "Class 8x"s, the EMUs wear a yellow, blue and grey livery, a departure from the predominantly grey livery that KTM adopted on other locomotives and passenger coaches at the time.
 A handful of EMUs include full advertisements on the sides of their cars.

 The original Komuter fleet consisted of the following models:

 The Class 8x suffered from more mechanical problems as they aged, especially the Class 81 and Class 82, which had poor reliability.
 The manufacturers of both classes had gone bankrupt since the trains were built, hence spare parts became unavailable.
 On paper, the number of serviceable units in 2010 stood at 53 out of the original 62, although there are reports of far fewer trains.
 Ultimately, four Class 81 sets were refurbished, albeit with new motors from Hyundai instead of Jenbacher.
 All Class 82s were taken out of service.

 In 2012, six-car Class 92s were introduced, replacing most of the Class 8x in the central sector.
-A handful of them remain, usually on the Skypark Link or Sentul-Batu Caves shuttle, but many have been reallocated to the northern sector.
+A handful of them remain, usually on the Kl Sentral-Terminal Skypark Line or Sentul-Batu Caves shuttle, but many have been reallocated to the northern sector.
+In 2025, Transport Minister Anthony Loke announced that 12 three-car sets will be constructed for the KTM Komuter Northen Sector, having issued the Letter of Acceptance to CRRC Rolling Stock Centre (Malaysia) Sdn Bhd.

+Ticketing

+Passengers travelling on KTM Komuter may use the following ticketing options: